Type of Journey

 Birds: Yellow Footed Green Pigeon, Green Billed Malkoha, Oriental Turtle Dove, White Breasted Water hen, Black necked Stork, Asian Koel, Grey headed Lapwing, Little Cormorant, Lesser Adjutant, Spotted Dove

-According to a legend, the Pobitora Wildlife Sanctuary is named after the daughter of King of Mayong, who died as an adolescent.
-The sanctuary was originally just a forest with a high density of rhinos; it got converted into a reserve forest to guard those rhinos, in 1971.
-Later, in 1987, it got the status of a wildlife sanctuary.
-It was an important decision as the Indian rhinoceros needs to be protected.
-Pobitora Wildlife Sanctuary acts as a haven for the Indian Rhinocerosto roam around freely; as of a 2006 census, there are 81 of them.
+Legend has it that the Pobitora Wildlife Sanctuary is named after the late teenage daughter of King of Mayong.
+The sanctuary was once only a forest with a lot of rhinos living in it; in 1971, it was turned into a reserve forest to protect the rhinos.
+It later attained the designation of a wildlife refuge in 1987.
+Given the necessity to safeguard the Indian rhinoceros, it was a crucial choice.
+There are 81 Indian Rhinoceros to roaming freely as of a 2006 census, and Pobitora Wildlife Sanctuary serves as their safe refuge.
 A visit to the Sanctuary almost assures sightings of the Indian Rhinoceros.
 Because of the ever-increasing density, some of them also end up being translocated to Manas National Park, for better caregiving.